 Lao food and drink now has its own page

 The present-day Lao capital Vientiane and UNESCO World Heritage Site city and former Lao Kingdom capital of Luang Prabang have hotels and guest houses offering various standards of accommodation from basic room with fan to luxury suites.
 A clean, basic room with shower and fan starts at around US$4, with hot water and air-conditioning $6, add a refrigerator/mini bar and cable TV will set you back from $10.
-Even 4 or 5 star luxury is available for well under $100 in Vientiane.
+4 or 5 star luxury is available for well under $100 in Vientiane booking through, say Accor Hotels.

 Booking hotel accommodation online ensures much lower rates than booking by phone, email or walking in to reception.